SurveyCompo/surveycompo-doc/docs/getting-started.md

 ## Conditional Logic

-SurveyCompo supports conditional logic to show/hide specific pages, blocks and inputs based on their responses or external variables.
+SurveyCompo supports conditional logic to show/hide specific pages, blocks and inputs based on participant responses or external variables.
 Conditional logic is a powerful tool for tailoring the survey experience to individual participants and ensuring they receive relevant questions.
 For more information on conditional logic, see the [Conditional Logic](/advanced/#condition) documentation.

 In this tutorial, we will incorporate conditional logic into the survey.
 This will present a follow-up question tailored to the participant's response to the 'Overall satisfaction' question.
 If a participant expresses dissatisfaction, we will prompt them for additional feedback on potential product improvements.
 Conversely, if a participant is satisfied, we will ask them to share what they appreciate most about the product.